IBM/ibm-crossplane/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added `backport release-x.y` labels to auto-backport this PR if necessary.

 if the new changes require, also:
-- [ ] Extended the tests in BedrockShim repo or created an issue for it.
+- [ ] Extended the tests or created an issue for it.
 These tests should cover for example checking new expected resources or their content.

 ### How has this code been tested